Tosayutaka Yūya: Retirement from sumo

 In January 2016 Tosayutaka finally made the decision to retire.
 He has stayed in sumo as a coach at his stable, initially under the elder name of Ajigawa Oyakata (stock borrowed from the active wrestler Aminishiki) From October 2016 he was Sanoyama Oyakata (owned by Chiyootori), but in April 2018 he switched to Magaki.
 His danpatsu-shiki or official retirement ceremony was held in a hotel at the same time as his wedding reception in October 2016.

 Tosayutaka became the stablemaster of Tokitsukaze stable in February 2021 after the Sumo Association asked the previous stablemaster, former maegashira Tokitsuumi, to retire for violating COVID-19 safety protocols.
 His appointment continues the association of the head of the stable with the Tokyo University of Agriculture, which Tokitsuumi and Yutakayama Katsuo also attended.

 Fighting style

 Tosayutaka listed his favourite techniques as migi yotsu, a left hand outside and right hand inside grip on the opponent's mawashi, and nage or throws.
 His most common winning kimarite was yorikiri (force out), which accounted for nearly half his victories in his career.

 Family

 Tosayutaka announced at a press conference in February 2016 that he would be marrying TV personality Eri Koizumi.
 They have been in a relationship since 2009.
 Tosayutaka remarked that he would have retired much earlier than he did were it not for her support.
-The marriage was registered in March and the wedding reception was held in October 2016.
+The marriage was registered in March and the wedding reception was held in October.
+They have two daughters and one son.